 2) to evacuate civilians from war zones and get them into safe territories.

 AMBULANCES: We purchase ambulances from Poland and Germany to provide emergency medical care for civilians and soldiers in war zones.
-Because the Russians have destroyed over 300 Ukrainian hospitals, these ambulances are essentially Mobile Medical Clinics.
+Because the Russians have destroyed over 300 Ukrainian hospitals, these ambulances (mobile medical clinics) are effectively ‘hospitals on wheels.’
 They are looking after the medical needs of those living close to the war zones.
 The ambulances also allow doctors to go to smaller villages and bring children born outside the hospital under professional care.
 One ambulance doctor said, “It is very important that we help not only to save the lives of soldiers defending Ukraine, but also the lives of their children.”